mozilla/application-services/docs/howtos/passing-protobuf-data-over-ffi.md

         implementation 'com.google.protobuf:protobuf-lite:3.0.0'
         implementation project(':as-support-library')
         ```

-2. Add a new file, ByteBuffer.kt:

-    In the future we will share this class (for once we actually could!) however,
-    at the moment we cannot, and so you must copy/paste it.

-3. In the file where the foreign functions are defined, make sure that the
+2. In the file where the foreign functions are defined, make sure that the
    function returning this type returns a `RustBuffer.ByValue` (`RustBuffer` is
    in `mozilla.appservices.support`).